 Following the 1985 Mexico City and 1987 Whittier earthquakes, the City recognized that its personnel alone were insufficient to provide all assistance needed during and following a major disaster.
 To address this issue a Disaster Preparedness Division was established within the Fire Department to train City and private sector personnel in disaster response techniques and procedures.
 One of the programs is the Community Emergency Response Program (CERT) which trains volunteer community, business and City employee representatives in earthquake awareness, disaster fire suppression techniques, light search and rescue operations and team organization and management.
 The goal of CERT is to create a well-trained civilian emergency work force as an adjunct to professional forces.
 CERT trains people to establish neighborhood self-sufficiency during extended emergencies (such as earthquakes) and in situations where the numbers and scope of events overwhelms government emergency forces.
 The volunteers are trained to perform independently, to train other neighborhood or work area volunteers, to operate teams within their work areas or communities and to work with professional forces in other disaster areas to which they might be assigned.
-As of 1994 the CERT Program had trained over 12,000 people and its techniques had been adopted by other agencies, including FEMA, to train volunteers throughout the nation [to be updated].
+As of 1999 the CERT Program had trained over 75,000 people and its techniques had been adopted by other agencies, including FEMA, to train volunteers throughout the nation.

 Safety Element Review.
-A city or county that contains a State Responsibility Area and a Very High Fire Hazard Severity Zone must provide a draft of its safety element or amendment of its safety element to the State Board of Forestry and Fire Protection for review before adoption, and the Board may recommend changes regarding uses of land, policies, or strategies for reducing fire risk (Government Code Section 65302.5[b], AB 3065).
-This Element has been submitted to Cal Fire and local fire agencies.
+A city or county that contains a State Responsibility Area and or a Very High Fire Hazard Severity Zone must provide a draft of its safety element or amendment of its safety element to the State Board of Forestry and Fire Protection for review before adoption, and the Board may recommend changes regarding uses of land, policies, or strategies for reducing fire risk (CA. Government Code Section 65302.5(b), AB 3065).
+This Element has been submitted to the California Board of Forestry and Fire Protection, CAL FIRE, and local fire agencies, as detailed in Chapter 1 section on State Required Consultation.

 Policies.
-The Safety Element must identify and include policies for the protection of the community from any unreasonable risks associated with wildland and urban fires in State Responsibility Areas within Very High Fire Hazard Severity Zones (Government Code Section 65302[g][3]).
+The Safety Element must identify and include policies for the protection of the community from any unreasonable risks associated with wildland and urban fires in State Responsibility Areas within Very High Fire Hazard Severity Zones (CA. Government Code Section 65302(g)(3)).
 These Policies can be found in Chapter 3, which broadly details how the City prevents, responds to, and recovers from disaster events including fires.
 Specifically, Policy 1.1.3 and 3.1.4 both reference strategies for redundancy to ensure adequate water in the event of a disaster.
-Given the prominence of fire risk in this region Policy 2.1.6 also focuses specifically on fire supression, noting the specific need to regulate peak water supply and the width and clearance of egress roads.
+Given the prominence of fire risk in this region Policy 2.1.6 focuses specifically on fire suppression, noting the need to regulate peak water supply, the width and clearance of egress roads, fuel modification, and special fire fighting facilities at the Port and Airport.
 Policy 1.1.5 details the need to reduce potential risk hazards due to natural disasters, including fires.
+Finally, Policy 1.1.8 directs the city to maintain open space and low density zoning designations within Very High Fire Hazard Severity Zones.

-Flood and other Water Hazards
+Flood and Other Water Hazards

-Water action hazards include major and localized flooding, erosion and landslides as well as potential inundation from water storage facility failure, seiches, mud and debris flows, tsunamis and other ocean wave related hazards.
+Water action hazards include major and localized flooding, erosion and landslides as well as potential inundation from water storage facility failure, seiches, mud and debris flows, sea level rise, tsunamis and other ocean wave related hazards.
 Mitigation of water action hazards is a cooperative, multi-jurisdictional effort.
 It also is related to geologic conditions, seismic, fire and hazardous materials mitigation.
-To provide a comprehensive overview, this section provides a summary of the historic evolution of the roles of various levels of government and how Los Angeles City fits into the overall hazard mitigation efforts.
+To provide a comprehensive overview, this section includes a summary of the historic evolution of the roles of various levels of government and how Los Angeles City fits into the overall hazard mitigation efforts.